timharek/everyday-privacy/report.md

 They give you a quick rundown that you are the one in control over your information, you can request to download your own data, but the request can be denied if the request "risks the privacy of other users or is unlawful".
 You can limit the permission their app has, but this will also limit the app experience.
 You can modify your advertising preferences, but as mention earlier, they are "constantly collecting and updating information about the things you might like and dislike", so updating your advertising preference will update itself later according to how you interact with the service.
 You can limit who can contact you, view your "Stories" etc. If you want to remove any other information, you have to request to delete your account.

 It is explicitly mentioned that "Snap Inc. is the controller of your personal information".
 Depending on where you live you have varying rights of your own personal information.
-They justify since their service is free, they can use some of your information to "try and show you ads you'll find interesting", and mention that this does not outweigh your right to privacy, they only use data that does not "significantly impact your privacy".
+They justify this since their service is free, they can use some of your information to "try and show you ads you'll find interesting", and mention that this does not outweigh your right to privacy, they only use data that does not "significantly impact your privacy".

 ### Facebook products
 <!-- TODO -->
 Facebook presents their policy with a Data policy, where they disclose what information they collect.
 It is presented in a technical way, long paragraphs and detail heavy sentences.
-The policy[^8] is divided into different sections with more sub-sections, see \ref{appendix:fb_toc}.
+The policy[^8] is divided into multiple sections with more sub-sections, see \ref{appendix:fb_toc}.

 #### Why they collect the data